KhronosGroup/3D-Formats-Guidelines/KTXArtistGuide.md

 ## Evaluate the Output
 Check compressed files carefully in your viewer of choice.
 * Look closely, there may be undesirable compression artifacts on different texture types: basecolor, alpha, normal maps, roughness, metalness, occlusion, emissive, etc.
-* You can find a list of glTF viewers using the [glTF Project Explorer](http://github.khronos.org/glTF-Project-Explorer/).
+* The [glTF Sample Viewer](https://github.khronos.org/glTF-Sample-Viewer-Release/) is a good renderer to try.
+You can find a list of glTF viewers using the [glTF Project Explorer](http://github.khronos.org/glTF-Project-Explorer/).

 Use the `INSPECT` command to examine the file sizes for each texture and the sizes they will be in GPU memory.
 ```